acfatah/ubuntu-bun-server-setup/README.md

       src="https://img.shields.io/github/last-commit/acfatah/ubuntu-bun-server-setup?display_timestamp=committer&style=flat-square"></a>
 </p>

-Bootstrap an opinionated, production-ready Bun application environment on Ubuntu.
+Bootstrap an opinionated, production-ready Bun application environment for Ubuntu.

+- Installs Bun, Nginx, UFW, Certbot (via snap), and sets up a Bun app under `/root/app`.
-- Provision a server-ready Bun runtime and systemd service (bun-app).
+- Creates a systemd service `bun-app` for running the Bun app.
-- Configure Nginx as a reverse proxy to `localhost:3000`.
+- Configures Nginx as a reverse proxy to `localhost:3000` and serves static files from `/var/www/app/dist` (or `/var/www/html` if sample app is skipped).
-- Install Certbot via snap for TLS management.
-- Configure UFW to allow SSH (22), HTTP (80) and HTTPS (443).
+- Configures UFW: allows SSH (22), HTTP (80), and HTTPS (443), limits SSH, and prefers the 'Nginx Full' profile.
-- Optionally create a sample Bun app at `/root/app` and enable the bun-app service.
+- Optionally creates a sample Bun app at `/root/app` and enables the bun-app service (set `SKIP_SAMPLE_APP=1` to skip).
-- Serve static files from `/var/www/app/dist` if Bun app is set up.
 - Intended for provisioning Ubuntu servers (22.04+); run as root/sudo with internet access.

 ## Prerequisites